Poikilohydry

+Physiology during desiccation

 In order to survive recurrent desiccation events, poikilohydric plants have developed key mechanisms that prevent damage to internal structures.
 Sucrose, a disaccharide sugar, is found in high concentrations within desiccation tolerant plants.
 Sucrose is used within cells in order to help maintain the phospholipid bilayer which stabilizes the cell structure and reduces the likelihood of damage during the dehydrating, rehydrating, and reactivation processes.

 Two examples of desiccation-resistant plants are Ramonda and Haberlea.
 To test the changes in sucrose levels, Müller et al. put these species into three scenarios then recorded the percent of sucrose in dry weight.
 As a control, plants were watered daily for 10 days, in these plants sucrose made up ~2% of the dry weight.
 When looking at drought stress the plants were either not watered for all 10 days or unwatered for the first 5 days then watered until the end of the experiment.
 It was found that in the plants left unwatered, their sucrose content made up 5-10% of the dry weight.
 When the desiccated plants were watered again their sucrose levels dropped back down to control levels, and the plants began to retake their natural color and shape.

 The membrane structure in bryophytes is not affected by desiccation, but protein synthesis is strongly affected.
 It was found that decline in proteins was much greater in drought sensitive plants.
 Dehydrins and rehydrins are LEA proteins, or proteins involved in protecting plants against drought and other environmental stresses and protecting enzymes and membranes.
 Rehydrin protein production is activated when rehydration is detected.
 Abscisic acid has also been found in some mosses and can induce protein synthesis.
-Another defense mechanism of poikilohydric plants is to stop photosynthesis and accumulate anthocyanin pigments.
+Another defence mechanism of poikilohydric plants is to stop photosynthesis and accumulate anthocyanin pigments.
 These pigments reflect sunlight and act as a barrier to protect the chloroplasts from excess light exposure.

 Desiccation tolerant plants are categorized by their stress adaptation strategies and their photosynthetic mechanism.
 Plants are divided into a poikilochlorophyllous desiccation-tolerant (PDT) group and homoiochlorophyllous desiccation-tolerant (HDT) group.
-PDT plants lose their chlorophyll with desiccation, must rebuild it’s photosynthetic apparatus, and cannot resurrect new leaves when detached.
+PDT plants lose their chlorophyll with desiccation, must rebuild their photosynthetic apparatus, and cannot resurrect new leaves when detached.
 On the other hand, HDT plants retain their chlorophyll and can resurrect new leaves when detached.